 Homeschooling, for some parents, is a scary educational option.
-When they think about the task of educating their children, intellectually preparing them for “the real world,” many parents would much rather leave this task to the professionals.
+When they think about the task of educating their children, intellectually preparing them for “the real world,” and especially making sure they’re prepared for college, many parents would much rather leave this task to the professionals.

 We live in a culture with many vocational specialists, and the field of education is no different.
 People go to school for years to get degrees in Elementary Education, Educational Leadership, Early Childhood Education, High School Education, Special Education, and the list goes on.